e-b/doc-ai-chat/README.md

 # doc-ai-chat
-having a chat with document based knowlegde
+App to chat with a couple of documents using langchain, google embedding, FAISS and gradio.